gonzo-web/knowledge_base/docker/dockerfile_reference.md

 COPY myfile.txt /container_folder

 # ADD
-ADD source destination — work like COPY command but can extract tar archives and use remote urls as source
+ADD source destination — work like COPY command but can extract tar archives and use remote urls as source, literally injects local files and folders into the built image

 # WORKDIR
 WORKDIR directory — specifies current working directory